Explore the Agenda

 2:30 pm Development of Oral ATAC Degraders for Extracellular Proteins

-SVP & Head of Research, Avilar Therapeutics
+Head of Research, Avilar Therapeutics

 • Harnessing natural cellular degradation machinery to eliminate pathogenic extracellular proteins ATACs (ASGPR-Targeting Chimeras)